DerekY2/DerekY2/README.md

 Currently Learning About:
 - ML Systems
-- Inference
+- Inference Optimization
-- Agentic Kernels
+- raising a cat